ugnius-s/GladiatusAutomation/README.md

 Script takes couple of number type parameters (ignore first two).
 1. Selects which enemy should be attacked
 2. Minimum health percentage when it should start to eat food
-3. Exit script on 0 event fight points
+3. Exit script on 0 event fight points (not working at the moment)
 4. Exit script when out of food
 5. Exit script after n event fights